nrfconnect/sdk-nrf/samples/nrf9160/azure_iot_hub/README.rst

 The sample periodically publishes telemetry messages (events) to the connected Azure IoT Hub instance.
 By default, telemetry messages are sent every 20 seconds.
-The default interval can be configured by setting the device twin property ``desired.telemetryInterval``, which will be interpreted by the sample in units of seconds.
+To configure the default interval, set the device twin property ``desired.telemetryInterval``, which will be interpreted by the sample as seconds.
-The format of a telemetry message is shown below:
+Here is an example of a telemetry message:

 .. parsed-literal::
    :class: highlight